GE GTD33EASKWW Thermal Fuse Replacement — Step-by-Step Guide

 OEM Part Number: WE4M519

 This is the exact thermal fuse designed for the GE GTD33EASKWW.
-It is a ceramic thermal fuse with two male spade terminals that connect via push-on wire connectors.
-Always use the OEM part number WE4M519 or a verified equivalent to ensure proper temperature rating and safety compliance.
-Do not substitute universal thermal fuses of different amperage or temperature ratings.
+It’s a ceramic thermal fuse with two male spade terminals that connect via push-on wire connectors.
+It’s crucial to use the OEM part number WE4M519 or a verified equivalent to ensure proper temperature rating and safety compliance.
+Avoid universal thermal fuses of different amperage or temperature ratings, as they may not work correctly.

 Tools Required

-- Shop towels and small container for fasteners
+• Shop towels and a small container for fasteners

 Step-by-Step Disassembly of the GTD33EASKWW